Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Consideration of Fairness

 \subsection{Considering fairness in PSPS optimization problems}

 We consider three methods for promoting fairness of load shedding within the rolling optimization framework.
 Each method requires a different function to measure fairness and different optimization constraints.
 Therefore, in this subsection, we first introduce a generic fairness function that we will later explicitly define for each considered fairness method.
-Let $F_j: \mathcal{F} \mapsto [0,1]$ be a mapping from the feasible set of optimization variable inputs $\mathcal{F}$ to a measure of load shedding fairness for $j^{th}$ day in the wildfire period.
-We define $F_j(\mathcal{F})=1$ as the \textit{least fair} outcome, and $F_j(\mathcal{F})=0$ as the \textit{most fair} outcome.
+Let $F_j(\cdot)$ be a function valued between 0 and 1 (inclusive) that maps from optimization variable inputs to a measure of load shedding fairness for the $j^{th}$ day in the wildfire period.
+We define $F_j(\cdot)=1$ as the \textit{least fair} outcome, and $F_j(\cdot)=0$ as the \textit{most fair} outcome.
 Note that the fairness mapping $F_j(\cdot)$ changes depending on the day $j$ in the wildfire period to account for prior load shedding.
-Via mild abuses of notation, the generic function $F_j(\cdot)$ and the generic set of variables $\mathcal{F}$ will be replaced in the subsequent subsections.
+Via mild abuses of notation, the generic fairness function $F_j(\cdot)$ will be replaced in the subsequent subsections.

 Enforcing \textit{fair} load shedding decisions may increase wildfire ignition risk relative to solutions that do not consider fairness.
 To ensure that wildfire ignition risk does not significantly increase, we restrict the total wildfire risk of the fairness-consideration version of the de-energization problem to be no greater than a small percentage above the solution obtained without considering fairness.
 Let $\hat{z}^\ell$, $\forall \ell \in \mathcal{L}$ be the de-energization decisions found from solving problem \eqref{PSPS} for the $j^{th}$ day of the wildfire period.
 Let $\zeta>0$ be the allowable fraction of wildfire risk over the version without fairness consideration.
-Then, we constrain the wildfire risk as:
+We constrain the wildfire risk as: